 The Delivery Plan outlining key activities and quarterly outcomes is attached to this document.
-The Delivery Plan is designed to be dynamic.
-For consistency, actions are grouped under the key aims of One Swansea - the adopted plan of the Swansea Public Service Board.
+The Delivery Plan is dynamic.
+For consistency, actions are grouped under the key aims of One Swansea - the adopted plan of the Swansea Public Services Board.
 A mid-term review will take place to reflect any changes made in the outcome profile from Swansea's PSB in 2018.